hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/02-the-story-of-zahhak-and-his-father.md

 Then said Iblis :

-> Great prince ! shall any rule
+> Great prince !
+Shall any rule
 >
 > Here but thyself ?
 What profiteth a sire
 >